etheleon/pymegan/README.md

 2. gi2kegg
 3. ref2kegg

 The map generators are written in [golang](https://golang.org/), and the compiled versions are found in the `binaries` folder.
+Although to be safe, its best to compile it on your own machine.
 The `gi2kegg` binary is meant for older NR databases before September 2016 when genebank identifiers (GI) are still supported by NCBI

 The newer `ref2kegg` binary is meant for the newer NR databases after Sept 2016.